khimo/khimo.github.io/bli-guides/_ideas/howto-automatic-join-or-play-avrenderer-networklink.md

 ---
-title: Join the First Playing Network Link Product or Play a Predefined BeoCloud:netRadio Station
+title: Automatically Join Playing Music or Start a Radio Station
-description: Use this BeoLiving Intelligence macro to automatically join a playing Network Link product or, if no music is playing, select a predefined BeoCloud:netRadio station.
+description: This guide provides a BeoLiving Intelligence Lua macro that seamlessly enhances your multiroom audio experience.
+Learn how to automatically join a playing Network Link product with a single trigger, or, if no music is playing, start your favorite BeoCloud:netRadio station, creating a unified and intuitive audio system across your home.
+keywords: BeoLiving Intelligence, Network Link, BeoCloud:netRadio, multiroom audio, automation, Lua macro, seamless audio, trigger events, music control, smart home
 layout: pagetoc
 ---